 Myrtle Rust Management for Practitioners - Open Series

-Session 5 will be on “Getting a Myrtle Rust conservation program going – the practicalities
+Session 5 was on “Getting a Myrtle Rust conservation program going – the practicalities“

-The presenter will be Brandan Espe of James Cook University.
+The presenter was Brandan Espe of James Cook University.

-Brandan will present on how TropEco at JCU established its Myrtle Rust conservation program.
-The focus will be around the tools and steps required to get such a program off the ground, and the challenges of ensuring ongoing success.
+Brandan presented on how TropEco at JCU established its Myrtle Rust conservation program.
+The focus was on the tools and steps required to get such a program off the ground, and the challenges of ensuring ongoing success.

 Brandon curates the JCU living collections and manages the TropEco program, with the Townsville campus alone being over 380Ha, having over 1300 taxa and well over triple the accessions recorded to date and growing.
 He manages the Grounds and Environment teams who care for the gardens, natural ecosystems, nurseries and wildlife.
 He oversees plant selection and landscape designs for capital and operational works across the University as well as botanic conservation and educational engagement.
 He started the JCU TropEco Myrtle Rust conservation program in his former role as Environmental Officer.